 The Governance Committee is comprised of Messrs.
-Feldberg (Chairman), Santagati and Bohan and Ms. Lee.
-Each of these Directors served as a member of the Governance Committee during all of 2011 and each of these Directors remained a member of the Governance Committee as of the date of this Proxy Statement.
+Feldberg (Chairman), Bohan, Dinh and Santagati and Ms. Lee.
+Each of these Directors served as a member of the Governance Committee during all of 2012 (other than Mr. Dinh, who served on such committee from and after his appointment in June 2012, upon his election to the Board at the 2012 Annual Stockholders' Meeting) and each of these Directors remained a member of the Governance Committee as of the date of this Proxy Statement.